Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Removed redundancy, same underlying function used for functionality, when calling mouseover/mouseout events on map and options=box divs
 - Will ask Ryan a bit more about Scope in this context in our nect meeting in a few minutes

+Tuesday November 1, 2016

+7:48 PM

+- **RESUMING COURSE**
+- After being away for 2 months, I am now returning to finish this project and courset.
+- Looking at the course rubric, I have decided to concentrate on adding a required API to put data in the Map INFOWINDOWS
+- I think I will use weather data for now
+- A review of some weather APIs: http://www.programmableweb.com/news/top-10-weather-apis/analysis/2014/11/13
+- I will use one of the free sevices listed, preferably on that works with location coordinates